NixImagery/NixImagery.github.io/_posts/2020-03-19-remote-teaching.md

 Some useful tips and queries came out of the Q & A after Michael's presentation, including my own, which was if the bandwidth is rubbish, I have used collaborate with a phone call for 1-1 tutorials with students - the whiteboard and app sharing are really useful.

 ## Evaluation and next steps
 This was a really useful session to help me think about the delivery of teaching and support of my students in coming weeks of isolation.
-I'll be carrying these ideas and tips into my plannign for next week (once I get this marking done).
+I'll be carrying these ideas and tips into my planning for next week (once I get this marking done).